Eriskay

-Eriskay (Èirisgeigh), from the Old Norse for "Eric's Isle", is an island and community council area of the Outer Hebrides in northern Scotland with a population of 143, as of the 2011 census.
+Eriskay (Èirisgeigh), from the Old Norse for "Eric's Isle", is an island and community council area of the Outer Hebrides in northern Scotland with a population of 160.
 It lies between South Uist and Barra and is connected to South Uist by a causeway which was opened in 2001.
 In the same year Ceann a' Ghàraidh in Eriskay became the ferry terminal for travelling between South Uist and Barra.
 The Caledonian MacBrayne vehicular ferry travels between Eriskay and Ardmore in Barra.
 The crossing takes around 40 minutes.